 Why should diabetic people not eat white rice?

 A cup of white rice has 53.4 grams of carbohydrates.
 When a diabetic patient consumes drinks and foods with carbohydrates, it breaks down into glucose and the body’s blood sugar rises.
-According to new Harvard School of Public Health (HSPH) research, the risk of Type 2 Diabetes might be increased by eating white rice on a regular basis.
+According to new Harvard School of Public Health (HSPH) research, the risk of Type 2 Diabetes might be increased by eating white rice regularly.

 A study published in the British Medical Journal found that people who ate rice three to four servings a day were 1.5 times more likely to have diabetes than people who ate the least amount of rice.
 In addition, for every additional large bowl of white rice a person ate each day, the risk rose 10 per cent.